 Setting up your Apple Home Hub

-For HomeKit to be able to control your devices, you need to have a designated Home Hub connected to the Wifi signal in your home.
+For HomeKit to control your devices, you need to have a designated Home Hub connected to the Wifi signal in your home.
 Ideally, this would be an Apple TV, HomePod, or iPad (as long as the iPad never leaves your home).

 - Go to Settings > yourname > iCloud and make sure that you're signed in to iCloud with your Apple ID.